 You should prepare for possible changes to how you access and pay for healthcare in your host country if there's a no-deal Brexit.
 For the latest information check this page.
 Please also read the information at the top of this page relating to the University of Leeds insurance policy.

 Students studying in Argentina are required to purchase a health insurance policy from a provider based in Argentina.
 This will need to be organised before you can begin classes at your host university, and your host university can advise on local insurance providers.
 Costs will vary depending on the provider.

 All international students must purchase a university-specific health insurance policy dependent on the host university they attend.
-The costs outlined below are based on the 2019/20 academic year and are subject to change (all figures quoted are in Canadian dollars and based on a full academic year).
+The costs outlined below are based on the 2020/21 academic year and are subject to change without notice (all figures quoted are in Canadian dollars and based on two semesters).

 - Concordia University: $784

 - Simon Fraser University: $581

 - Université de Montréal: $600 as per 2019/20 rate

 - Université de Quebec à Trois Rivières: $600

 - University of Calgary: Do not require purchase of local health insurance